 1 to 3"

 4 to 12"

 Don't see what you need?
 Fill out our more generic Request for Quote form.

 WeatheredBlend Barnwood - Mixed Grays/Browns - Product Info

 WeatheredBlend Gray/Brown Mixed Barnwood (see standard configuration pricing above) is a mix/blend product that combines the strengths of several reclaimed and non-reclaimed weathered/aged lumber sources to provide an optimized weathered lumber package.

-WeatheredBlend Gray/Brown Mixed Barnwood packages may include, but are not limited to, a mix of Grays (Antique Barnwood - Grays, NatureAged Barnwood - Grays), Browns (Antique Barnwood - Browns, NatureAged Barnwood - Backside Browns) and, depending on the particular application, other reclaimed and naturally weathered sources such as Spiegel SYP Weathered Lumber and Spiegel SYP Weathered Lumber - Backside.
+WeatheredBlend Gray/Brown Mixed Barnwood packages may include, but are not limited to, a mix of Grays (Antique Barnwood - Grays, NatureAged Barnwood - Grays), Browns (Antique Barnwood - Browns, Harbor Fir Lumber, ThermalBrown Lumber, and NatureAged Barnwood - Backside Browns) and, depending on the particular application, other reclaimed and naturally weathered sources such as Trestlewood II "Salty Fir" Weathered Lumber, Spiegel SYP Weathered Lumber, and Spiegel SYP Weathered Lumber - Backside.

-Below is a comparison of the two main products that are "blended" to make up this product line (and which may be requested/purchased separately):
+Below is a comparison of the two main product types that are "blended" to make up this product line (and which may be requested/purchased separately):